lukeoliver1776/k8s-caph/README.md

 cp mgmt.env .env
 ```

-### Create a project in Hetzner
+### Create a Project In Hetzner

-Create a project in hetzner to provide for seperation of interests.
+Create a project in hetzner to provide for separation of interests.
 We called it "mgmt cluster".
+You should ideally have one cluster per Hetzner project.

 ### Security